 From the porch of West Point Inn, at 1785’ on Mount Tam, overlooking San Francisco Bay, 5:00 am-ish.
-Dark, but the barest glow to the east.
+Dark, but for the barest glow to the east.

 I saw the Earth turning on its N/S axis at an unfathomable 1000 mph.
-Then I saw the near part of a living and breathing across and around the whole of the Earth.
+Then I saw the near part of a living-and-breathing across and around the whole of the Earth.

 A seeming non sequitur, but not:

 In their excellent essay, “Tending Building” (Places Journal, February 2024, the second article in the series, ”Repair Manual”), architects Kiel Moe and Daniel Friedman locate breakdowns in modern, Western architectural design in its insistence on imposing a vision that takes no account of the realities of the context and materials in which that vision is articulated.
+[Note 1]

 The response to breakdown they propose is not reimposing the vision through “repair”, “restor[ing] to good or proper condition”; nor through “fixing”, suggesting “ossification … prioritiz[ing] past states [i.e., the vision] more than future prospects.”